Florida’s Zero Textbook Cost Course Indicator FAQ’s

 How do courses get the ZTC designation?

-Institutions offering course sections that meet the criteria for the Florida Zero Textbook (ZTC) Cost course indicator will be able to include the ZTC designation during their semester course upload process, for the FloridaShines State Course Catalog.
+Institutions offering course sections that meet the criteria for the Florida Zero Textbook (ZTC) Cost course indicator are able to include the ZTC designation during their semester course upload process, for the FloridaShines State Course Catalog.
 For a detailed definition and criteria of the Florida Zero Textbook (ZTC) Cost course Indicator, visit the definition page.

 Is there any relation between ZTC and HQ or Q indicators?